 One of the many variety shows available in the 1970s (along with Sonny and Cher, Captain and Tennille, Donny and Marie, etc).
-Hosted by black comic Flip Wilson, this show ...
+Hosted by African American comic actor Flip Wilson, this show ...
 See full summary »

-Gomer Pyle was a sweet but not too smart Marine from Mayberry, North Carolina who was stationed at Camp Henderson near Los Angeles, California.
-Gomer's innocence, naivete and low-key demeanor often got him into trouble, most frequently at the hands of his loud-mouthed superior, Sgt.
-Carter.
-Duke, Frankie, Lester and Larry were some of Gomer's pals and fellow enlisted men at Camp Henderson, and Lou Anne Poovie was his sometimes girlfriend.Written by
+Gomer Pyle was a sweet, but not too smart, U.S. Marine from Mayberry, North Carolina, who was stationed at Camp Henderson near Los Angeles, California.
+Gomer's innocence, naivete and low-key demeanor often got him into trouble, most frequently at the hands of his loud-mouthed superior, Sergeant Carter.
+Duke, Frankie, Lester, and Larry were some of Gomer's pals and fellow enlisted men at Camp Henderson, and Lou Anne Poovie was his sometimes girlfriend.Written by

 Marty McKee <email@example.com>

 4 of 4 people found this review helpful.